 8.3 Job Guarantee and Money Back Policy

 We will endeavour for a period of 12 weeks from successful completion of your training package to obtain for you a Job opportunity within the IT field.

 • If no job opportunity has been offered upon completion of the mandatory training/assessments and 12 weeks has passed then we will refund all monies other than exam costs payable to either CompTIA, Microsoft and Cisco within 10 working days provided that all the following conditions have been fulfilled:

-- All training exams and assessments deemed necessary by us or the Course Providers must have been passed within 12 months of your Order.
+- All training exams and assessments deemed necessary by us or the Course Providers must have been passed within the stipulated time period.